Bioethanol Process Modeling and Design – Leslie Lopez

 Triple Bottom Line Analysis for UHD Science Building – Ashley Carrera

-Ashley will be conducting an Economic Triple Bottom Line Analysis for the new LEED Gold certified UHD Science building.
+Ashley conducted an Economic Triple Bottom Line Analysis for the new LEED Gold certified UHD Science building.
 This a cost justification for the optimized capital investment and construction of the Science building.
-She will be measuring factors that impact the Science building not just economically, but the environmental and social outcomes that come from the Science building.
+She measured factors that impact the Science building not just economically, but the environmental and social outcomes that come from the Science building.